 We have excellent links with the local community: our indoor bouldering wall is located in Hub Sports which allows the local community to also access it.
-We link to Hub allotments for outdoor learning.
+We are reestablishing our link with the Hub allotments to be used for outdoor learning.
 We access the Home Economics facilities at Parkhill school.
 Our Broad and General Education pupils access Reidvale Adventure playground.
-Our partnerships reflect individual pupil needs, for example, Soccerworld, the bikes at Glasgow Green as well as Linn Park, which allows some pupils a large, safe space to move about freely.
+Our partnerships reflect individual pupil needs, for example, Reidvale, Music Therapy, MusicAll, independence, Water Babies, Relax Kids and Sense.